AnKrash/pictures-shop/README.md

-Pictures-shop.
+# Pictures-shop.

-It's an online art store that's in development.
+Online art store (currently in development).

+Based on Laravel and MySQL.
+.env file with mail and DB settings required.